arizvisa/ida-minsc/docs/static/install.rst

 Compatibility with other plugins
 --------------------------------

-This plugin "aims" to be friendly with a number of other plugins.
-Some plugins that the author has found useful and may be worth checking out if you're trying to script yourself out of a job are as follows.
+This plugin "aims" to be friendly with a number of other plugins that a user may use to script themself out of a job.
+Some plugins that the author has found useful or interesting and may be worth checking out are listed below.

     1. :ref:`IPyIDA<competitors>`: https://github.com/eset/ipyida

        This plugin provides an IPython (Jupyter) interface for editing IDAPython scripts.
-IPython/Jupyter is a "notebook interface" as popularized by Stephen Wolfram's Mathematica which combines some aspects of Knuth's ideas of "Literate Programming" into an elegant interface for writing code.
+IPython/Jupyter is a "notebook interface" as popularized by Stephen Wolfram's Mathematica which combines some aspects of Knuth's ideas from "Literate Programming" into an elegant interface for writing code.

     2. :ref:`PyKd<competitors>`: https://githomelab.ru/pykd/pykd

-       This is not an IDA plugin, but it exposes the WinDbg API via Python which can be used to interact with it via all of the typical APIs.
-The author of IDA-minsc used to maintain a different project, PyDbgEng, but decided against maintaining it once the author of PyKd released their PyKd plugin.
+       This is not an IDA plugin, but is rather a combination of Windbg extension and Python module.
+It exposes the WinDbg API via Python and allows one to interact with all of the various aspects of WinDbg using its general API.
+The author of IDA-Minsc used to maintain a different project, PyDbgEng, but decided against it once the author of PyKd released this particular project.

     3. :ref:`BinSync<competitors>`: https://github.com/angr/binsync

-       A collaboration environment that also aims to serialize and deserialization information out of all of the disassemblers and decompilers.
-What makes it unique is that it also includes support for the different debuggers allowing one to exchange exchange information between both static and runtime reverse-engineering tools.
+       A collaboration environment that also aims to serialize and deserialize information out of all of the disassemblers and decompilers so that reverse-engineering artifacts can be shared with other users.
+What makes it unique is that it also includes support for the different debuggers allowing one to exchange information between both static and runtime reverse-engineering tools.

     4. :ref:`Sark<competitors>`: https://sark.readthedocs.io/

        A well-documented object-oriented wrapper around the IDAPython API with the aim of simplifying some of the more tedious parts of IDAPython.
-This plugin also includes wrappers to ease the writing and distribution of user-written plugins that are written using this library.
+This plugin also includes wrappers to ease the writing and distribution of user-written plugins that utilize this library.

     5. :ref:`Bip<competitors>`: https://synacktiv.github.io/bip/build/html/index.html

        Another well-documented object-oriented wrapper around the IDAPython API.
 This plugin seems to provide more interaction with the lower-level parts of IDAPython and includes support for Hex-Rays.

-If you find any other plugins that may be useful with IDA-Minsc or "competes" with any of its capabilities, feel free to contact the author [:ref:`4<usage-references>`] about getting it added to this list.
+If you find any other plugins that may be useful to combine with IDA-Minsc or a plugin that may "compete" with any of its capabilities, feel free to contact the author [:ref:`4<usage-references>`] about getting it added to this list.

 .. _competitors:
 .. rubric:: References